 It is a common misconception that mathematics is perceived exactly the same way around the entire globe.
 However, this concept is challenged by the Inuit community as they look at numbers in a slightly different light.
 For instance, instead of a base-10 system, they use a base-20.
 This indicates that there isn’t a universal language when it comes to mathematics and that it can be different from culture to culture.
 Another way that Inuit math is different is that they do not have specific forms of measurement.
 Rather than using centimetres or inches they choose to use body parts such as fingers, hands, arms, or even legs to code for specific measurements when making clothing or building.
 Furthermore, even their calendar doesn’t follow a specific system, but instead the month’s change when specific naturally occurring events take place such as birds laying their eggs or caribous antlers falling off.
 Finally, traditional Inuit math is not taught the same as mainstream math, as it is only taught orally and has no written form.
 Traditionally Inuit math is taught verbally through listening to an elder or enigmas.
 Even though many people believe that all math is exactly the same, the Inuit community challenges these Eurocentric ideas about the purpose of math and the way it should be taught.

-I was raised in a very small town where the school-age ranged from grades K-12, but when it came to diversity amongst students there was none at all.
+I was raised in a very small town where the school ranged from grades K-12, but when it came to diversity amongst students there was none at all.
 We were all middle-class white people that came from farming and ranching backgrounds, all with very similar views and therefore similar stereotype’s about people who were ‘different’ from us.
-However, as kids, we rarely ever seen anyone who was ‘different’ which, paired with the stereotypes we were raised with lead us to believe that we were not only considered ‘normal’, but looking ‘different’ was usually considered bad.
-Of course, our teachers, parents, and community would never consciously teach us that diversity among race and skin colour is a bad thing, but children are like sponges and they absorb everything they hear, which is usually more than adults think.
-At community events, we heard every old farmers view on the “drunken Indian” in the next town over or “new black family” that had just moved into another nearby town.
-Of course, this insensitive language wasn’t used by school teachers, but thinking back there were times when our teachers accidentally even taught us racial prejudice themselves.
-Now there is a big push in my school to ensure that everyone is seen as equals, these lessons are being taught through the K-12 classrooms and I believe that it is making a huge difference in how the students speak about others and how they view those who are ‘different’.
-Although I began to unlearn my prejudiced views in high school, university is what really jumpstarted the unlearning process.
+However, as kids, we rarely ever seen anyone who was ‘different’ which, paired with the stereotypes we were raised with lead us to believe that we were not only considered ‘normal’ but also that looking ‘different’ was usually considered bad.
+Of course, our teachers, parents, and community would never consciously teach us that diversity among race and skin colour is bad, but children are like sponges and they absorb everything they hear, which is usually more than adults think.
+At community events, we heard every old farmer’s view on the “drunken Indian” in the next town over or “new black family” that had just moved into another nearby town.
+Of course, this insensitive language was never used by school teachers, but thinking back there were times when our teachers accidentally even taught us racial prejudice themselves.
+Now there is a big push in my school to ensure that everyone is seen as equals, these lessons are being taught through all the K-12 classrooms and I believe that it is making a huge difference in how the students speak about others and how they view those who are ‘different’.
+Although I began to unlearn my prejudiced views a bit in high school, university is what really jumpstarted the unlearning process.
 It wasn’t until I began my journey of becoming a teacher that I noticed how much these stereotypes really shaped my outlook on life.
-ECS 110 really opened my eyes to the idea of white privilege and how everyone really is the same.
-I think everything taught in the education program is meant to build us into generally unbiased educators or to at least make us aware of our bias and therefore, teach the future in an unbiased way.
+ECS 110 really opened my eyes to the idea of white privilege and how everyone deserves equality.
+I think everything taught in the education program is meant to build us into generally unbiased educators or to at least make us aware of our bias and therefore, teach the future in the most unbiased way possible.

 After watching “The Danger of a Single Story” I got thinking about what single stories I may have been exposed to throughout my life.
 Despite the school experience I mentioned above, as we got older, we touched more on different cultures and people around the world.
 One group we somewhat focused in on was First Nations peoples in Canada.
-Teachers discussed how they used to live before colonization, and they talked about how settlers came and started farming the land, and finally how children were taken from their homes and put into residential schools.
-We never really went in-depth about how these events affect First Nations, but we focused our attention on how they effected white settlers.
+Teachers discussed how they used to live before colonization, they talked about how settlers came and started farming the land, and finally how children were taken from their homes and forced to attend residential schools.
+We never really went to in-depth about how these events affected First Nations, but we focused our attention on how they affected white settlers.
 Basically, we learned that colonization was bad Indigenous people, yet good for the European settlers.
 They tried to advocate for Indigenous equality while unconsciously saying that colonization wasn’t all that bad after all.
 We were never told that the treaty agreements were purposely written so that the elders did not understand and that white people essentially took the land.
 However, instead, we were taught that they willingly signed a contract handing over their land.
-Overall, we rarely heard stories from an Indigenous point of view because it was only important that we knew and understood the settler’s reasons for their actions.
+Overall, we rarely heard stories from an Indigenous point of view because it seemed like it was only important that we knew and understood the settler’s reasons for their actions.
 This experience showed me that single stories are dangerous because they only show one side of the scenario.